Hans Henrich Hock

-Hans Henrich Hock (born 26 September 1938) is Professor Emeritus of Linguistics and Sanskrit at the University of Illinois Urbana-Champaign.
+Hans Henrich Hock (born 26 September 1938) is an American linguist and Professor Emeritus of Linguistics and Sanskrit at the University of Illinois Urbana-Champaign.

-Hock holds a PhD in linguistics from Yale University.
+Hock holds an M.A. from Northwestern University (1964) and a PhD in linguistics from Yale University (1971).
 His research interests include general historical and comparative linguistics, as well as the linguistics of Sanskrit.
 He currently teaches general historical linguistics, Indo-European linguistics, Sanskrit, diachronic sociolinguistics, pidgins and creoles, and the history of linguistics.
 He has served on the Undergraduate Program Committee of the Department of Linguistics since 1993.